Skip to main content

 Connection closed

-But hey, now we're looking at new layout! 🥳
+But now we're looking at new layout!

 The Steps

 1. Export the XML from the old (reference) blog.
-It consists of all posts, comments, pages, etc. But without the customization, only the content.
+It consists of all posts, comments, pages, etc. But without the customisation, only the content.
+Here on Blogger, we can do it by accessing:

-Settings > Manage Blog > Back up content.
+Settings ➡️ Manage Blog ➡️ Back up content

 Back up content

 2. Create a new blog from the upper left side of Blogger dashboard.
+Make a new blog

 3. Then, name the new blog and pick a good theme for it.
 If you want, you can always get the template from other than what Blogger provides.
-Me, I picked the one which was already there.
+I picked the one which was already there.
+This layout is Notable theme, the Antique theme colour variant.
+Notable theme

 4. Import the XML data from the old blog to the new one.

-Settings > Manage Blog > Import content.
+Settings ➡️ Manage Blog ➡️ Import content

 Import content

+5. Followed by skimming the thousands lines of HTML and CSS.
 Then I brought (inserted) the old blog features to the new layout.
 The JavaScript, meta tags, CSS, and so forth through:

-Theme > Customize > Edit HTML 😎
+Theme ➡️ Customize ➡️ Edit HTML

 Edit HTML

-7. Anyway, I use custom domain for this blog (the old theme one, which would be switched to this new theme).
-So I needed to detach the custom domain (subdomain) from the old blog, and attached that to this new blog.
+7. I use custom domain for this blog — from the old theme one, which would be switched to this new theme.
+So I needed to detach the custom domain (subdomain) from the old blog, and attached that to this.
+The problem was I did it before I bypassed my Cloudflare proxy.

 Thus keep in mind, if we're transitioning our custom domain from old blog to new blog (in same Blogger ecosystem — or not), and we are using Cloudflare proxy, make sure to bypass the proxy through Cloudflare's DNS setting first before attaching the domain to the new blog and activating the HTTPS on Blogger.